dipdregan/Gernal_template/README.md

 # Gernal_template
-this is gernal template for every project
+This is gernal template for every project